hamdiz0/LearningDevOps/docker/docker.md

         - curl -fsSL https://get.docker.com -o get-docker.sh
         - sudo sh get-docker.sh --dry-run (show the script steps)
         - sudo sh get-docker.sh (run the script)

+## `windows` :

+### `docker tool box` :

+    * a pack of software that will set up a docker VM on youre win machine
+    * this will only run linux containers

+### `docker desktop for windows` :

+    * same virtualization but with micorsoft's Hyper-V technologie
+    * this will run linux containers by default but it's also capable of running windows coantainers (with some config)

+### `container types (2 types)` :

+    * window server container (kernel is shared with containers like linux)
+    * Hyper-V isolation (avry containers runs on its own highly optimised VM with seperate kernels)
+    * base images :
+        - Windows Server Core
+        - Nano Server

 #                            [`COMMANDS`]

 * higher priveliges are requierd to run docker commands